-STEM Pathways is an extension of The Tech Academies program working with cross-sector partners to co-design a new STEM career pathways center and programming that will give youth from backgrounds underrepresented in STEM fields the opportunity to connect with mentors, build social capital, envision themselves in and pursue STEM careers.
+STEM Pathways is an extension of The Tech Academies program working with cross-sector partners to collectively develop impactful career exploration resources and experiences that will give youth from backgrounds underrepresented in STEM fields the opportunity to connect with mentors, build social capital, envision themselves in and pursue STEM careers.

-The STEM Pathways Committee is made up of over 50 members from diverse community sectors including industry, higher education, K-12 formal and informal education and STEM-rich organizations who are passionate about closing the opportunity gap in Silicon Valley.
-We began this work in 2018 with a goal of ensuring all students in local historically marginalized communities have continuous access to high quality STEM learning to prepare them for local STEM careers.
+The STEM Pathways Committee is made up of nearly 50 members from diverse community sectors including industry, higher education, K-12 formal and informal education and STEM-rich organizations who are passionate about closing the opportunity gap in Silicon Valley.
+We began this work in 2018 with a goal of ensuring all students in local communities most impacted by systemic inequities have continuous access to high quality STEM learning to prepare them for local STEM careers.

 - Answer collective questions